Medical Biller/Insurance Specialist

-In 2018-2019, 257 schools offered a medical insurance specialist/medical biller program of some type.
+In the 2020-2021 academic year, 247 schools offered some type of medical insurance specialist/medical biller program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|

 |Certificate (1-2 years)||181||18|

 |Doctor’s Degree (Other)||0||0|